Istanbul nostalgic tramways: History

 After closing the tram network in the mid-1960s, the people of Istanbul thought that transport within the city would move faster than before, but this proved false some years later.
 The uncontrolled increase of petrol vehicles such as buses, taxis, and private cars started choking the streets of Istanbul.
-Turkey suffered many of the problems of developing countries, including pollution, traffic jams, illegal migration, low literacy, and rapid increase of population.
-A growing population increased the urbanization of Istanbul, and with it more motor vehicles which increased air and sound pollution, traffic jams and smog.
+Turkey suffered many of the problems of developing countries, including pollution, traffic jams, migration, and rapid population increase.
+A growing population increased the urbanization of Istanbul, and with it more motor vehicles which increased air and noise pollution, traffic jams and smog.

 From the early 1970s, these problems increased and by the mid-1980s Istanbulians realized that lack of control of motor vehicles and the closure of the tram network were great mistakes.
 Due to constantly increasing traffic jams and air pollution, Istanbul became one of the most polluted Eurasian cities during the mid-1980s.
 Many cities around the world like Tunis, Sydney, Buenos Aires etc. also understood that error, and like them, Istanbul also planned for the return of trams.

 Looking at examples in other cities around the world (e.g. Lima and Buenos Aires), the authorities planned to bring trams back to Istanbul.
 By then, the number of cars and buses had increased so much that starting a completely new tramway was not possible at that time.
 Instead they planned an experimental heritage tramway, mindful of the lower installation cost, mainly as tourist attraction, and as a test system to see how trams would be accepted by the younger generations in Istanbul.